Universal Life Insurance

 Fixed Universal Life Insurance Example

-Selena wants lifelong coverage, but she doesn’t want the hassle of actively managing her policy.
-Her risk tolerance is low, so she decides to purchase a fixed UL policy.
+Selena wants lifelong coverage, but her risk tolerance is low, so she decides to purchase a fixed UL policy.
 She contributes $3,000 each year into her cash value.
 Her insurance company declares a 4% interest rate for the first two years, and in the third year the rate drops slightly to 3.5%.
 Her cash value grows steadily regardless of market conditions.

 Indexed Universal Life Insurance (IUL) Example

 Jamal wants to protect his family with permanent coverage, but he’s a bit more risk tolerant than Selena.
 However, he wants to safeguard his cash value if the market experiences a down year.
-He purchases an indexed universal life insurance policy.
-This means his cash value is tied in part to a market index, but not directly invested in the market.
+He purchases an indexed universal life insurance policy and his cash value is tied in part to a market index, but not directly invested in the market.
 Caps and floors shape his results, which protect against losses but also limit gains.

 Variable Universal Life Insurance (VUL) Example